AminTaheri23/DeepLearnig-Notes-AndrewNg-Course/Deep Learning Specialization Courses 3,4,5.md

 bias is in the text written by people.

-1. identify bias direction (we can subtract the male words from the female words and average [or another pca method] on them to specify the gender direction on 300 d space.)
+1. identify bias direction (we can subtract the male words from the female words and average [or another PCA method] on them to specify the gender direction on 300 d space.)
 2. Neutralize: for every word that is not definitional, project to get rid of bias (we can use ML to determine these words)
 3. equalize pairs (move gender words in a way that their distance to neutralized words are equal)